The 3 reasons why students don't read in English

 There is one English learning website which does provides some longer articles, VOA (Voice of America).
 And although I still use some of the articles from it with my students, the majority of the articles they have aren't really that interesting (according to my students).
 So I wouldn't recommend that you only just give them articles from this website to read.

-This creates a problem, you are not going to be able to find many articles that have been specially written for English learners to use with your students.
+This creates a problem, you are not going to be able to find many good articles (and by good, I mean interesting) that have been specially written for English learners to use with your students.

 Fortunately, there is a solution.
 But it requires you to do some work yourself.